omeka/omeka-s-enduser/docs/modules/hierarchy.md

 Any number of groupings can be created in the module; a parent can have any number of children.
 You can choose to have higher-level groupings reflect the total number of items in all the item sets included at lower levels.

 Hierarchies are displayed on each site with resource page blocks for items and item sets, and with a "Hierarchy" page block.
+Hierarchies can be added to individual sites for display, and configured on a site-by-site basis.

 Hierarchies can be created by users at the Supervisor and Global Administrator levels.
 Hierarchies are displayed [on individual sites by users with permission](../sites/site_users.md) to modify the resource page blocks, and the permission to edit pages.